arpa2/DNS-mixer/doc/dns-mixer-from-partial-masters.md

 -   Access control may match, overrule or constrain the individual data fields.

--   When access control changes, this may lead to a different split of what is published and what is rejected.
+-   When access control changes, this may lead to different output zone data.

 -   No partial master may forward resource data to the output stage if it is already published there.